We all have our problems.

 Slug eggs look like clear, shiny pearls.

-Sigh, yes, slugs do some good.
+Yes, slugs do some good.
 They feed on decaying leaves and plants and help recycle organic matter into the soil.
-They are also food for bigger critters like raccoons, and chickens and ducks really like them too.
+They are also food for raccoons, and chickens and ducks really like them too.

 How to get rid of slugs

-Slugs are sneaky sorts and come out at night, so they can be a bit of a challenge to find.
+Slugs come out at night, so they can be a bit of a challenge to find.
 On the bright side, the most fun you can have in pest control is strapping on a headlamp and going slug hunting!
 Some people swear by the therapeutic benefits of a slug hunt.

 c) Throw them into an open area or, if you’re not on good terms with your neighbours, over the fence.

 Note that all of these options are gross and we’ve personally never hunted slugs at night, but we’re all for it.
-What did we do with our slug?
-We tossed it into a densely planted area - a slug wilderness of sorts - at the back of the yard.
+We just toss ours into a densely planted area - a slug wilderness - at the back of the yard.

 What else can you do to get rid of slugs?

 Don’t encourage them.
-Slugs like to lurk under stones, boards, plant debris, low-growing plants, compost bins, and the like, so keep these kinds of things away from your garden.
+Slugs like to lurk under stones, boards, plant debris, low-growing plants, and compost bins, so keep these kinds of things away from your garden.

-Copper barriers (slug zappers), beer traps (use the cheap stuff), and Diatomaceous earth (rough on their bellies and fun to spell), are all recommended as ways to control slugs in your garden.
+Copper barriers, beer traps (use the cheap stuff), egg shells or Diatomaceous earth (rough on their bellies and fun to spell), are all recommended as ways to control slugs in your garden.
 Read more about these and other slug-stopping methods here.